uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 #v(1em)
 === 4.2.2 Discussion
-These spatial distributions show a different concentration of injuries scattered across the four boroughs of New York City.
-There is a lot of information that can be derived from these two graphs.

-The large concentration of injuries grouped together in Manhattan shows where Time Square is.
-In this densely populated area, it makes sense that there are a lot of construction projects that take place due to the high property value of this area.
-The high concentration of injuries located in Brooklyn and Queens are also close to Times Square as well, which also demonstrates that these incidents must have taken place within the most populated areas of the city.
+The spatial distributions display varying concentrations of injuries across the four boroughs of New York City.
+The visual patterns indicate that incidents are heavily clustered in Manhattan, particularly around the Times Square area.
+As this region is densely populated and characterized by high real estate value, frequent construction activities are expected.
+The elevated concentration of injuries appearing in Brooklyn and Queens occurs near the same central region, suggesting that construction incidents are more prevalent within the most populated and commercially intensive zones of the city.

-From this data, it can be derived that there should be stricter Occupational Safety and Health Administration (OSHA) regulations when it comes to potentially hazardous construction projects within these areas of New York City.
-Specifically, these areas might also be subdivided into specific districts and these districts can also come up with their own regulations to counteract the possibility of construction fatalities.

-Finally, the main role of these stars, which show the weighted k-means centroids of the data is to better characterize and understand the data, especially with the incidents still piling on each other even with the preliminary amount of data cleaning.
-For example, the star that corresponds to Manhattan shows that the concentration of injuries mainly happens around Times Square.
-The plots above show a relatively linear relationship of injuries overtime, which shows that this accurately predicts that more construction projects in this area will likely lead to more injuries.
-The same applies to Brooklyn, where the star is located in the area where it is more densely populated (closer to Times Square).

-However, the centroids in Queens and Bronx do not give a lot of information as the injuries were more spatially distributed throughout the boroughs rather than being concentrated in one location.
-Some boroughs are bigger than others, so this demonstrates the primary shortcomings of this model.
-What can also be derived is the bias in terms of the size of each borough.
-The main reason Manhattan has the most incidents is most likely because it is the most populated area of New York City.
-This would also demonstrate that there would be more construction projects in an area like that, and that additional data regarding the number of construction projects at each borough over time would also be needed to make accurate predictions of this data.
+#v(1em)
+These patterns imply the potential necessity for strengthened Occupational Safety and Health Administration (OSHA) oversight within these high-risk regions.
+Consideration may also be given to subdividing boroughs into smaller administrative districts, enabling more localized regulatory strategies intended to reduce the likelihood of construction-related injuries and fatalities.
+#v(1em)
+The weighted centroids illustrated by the star markers highlight areas with the highest proportional density of injuries.
+For example, the centroid in Manhattan aligns with the Times Square vicinity, confirming that this region represents a concentrated zone of risk where increased construction activity is likely to lead to more reported injuries.
+A similar pattern is observed in Brooklyn, where the centroid lies within a densely populated development corridor.
+#v(1em)
+In contrast, the centroid locations in Queens and the Bronx provide less definitive insight due to broader spatial dispersion.
+Injury cases in these boroughs are more evenly distributed, rather than concentrated around a central location, reflecting the larger geographical size and more dispersed construction activities.
+This also emphasizes a primary limitation within this model structure: differences in borough area introduce bias that affects centroid interpretation.
+Manhattan registers the highest incident count largely because it represents the most densely populated and development-intensive area.
+Overall, these results suggest that additional contextual features, such as the number of active construction projects over time, would strengthen the predictive capacity of this model and support more accurate clustering interpretations.
 #v(1em)
 == 4.3 Decision Tree Classification Models
 #v(1em)